mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TRAVELLER

-In Tr a v e l l e r, a character’s abilities and skills are determined largely by his training and past experience.
-Character creation begins with rolling your character’s characteristics, six values that describe his beginning physical and mental capabilities.
+In Tr a v e l l e r, a character's abilities and skills are determined largely by his training and past experience.
+Character creation begins with rolling your character's characteristics, six values that describe his beginning physical and mental capabilities.
 After determining characteristics and a few background skills from your homeworld, it is time to embark on a career.
 Each character goes through one